 -Dress in layers.
 This park has so many different areas from the top of Logan Pass to boating on Lake McDonald.
 You can easily travel between an alpine walk to cruising the lake on a boat.

 -Traffic can be brutal in the park.
-Plan extra time to balance out the traffic especially during summer construction season.
+Plan extra time to balance out the traffic especially during the summer construction season.
 Check current road conditions and construction updates on the park website.

 –Bug Spray is your friend!